mongodb/docs/source/includes/faq-agents.rst

 Monitoring Agent to connect across data centers and servers.

-Beginning with Monitoring Agent version 5.0.0, you can run multiple agents to to distribute monitoring assignments and provide failover.
+Beginning with Monitoring Agent version 5.0.0, you can run multiple agents to distribute monitoring assignments and provide failover.
 |mms| distributes monitoring assignments among up to 100 running
 Monitoring Agents.
 If you run more than 100 Monitoring Agents, the additional agents behave as "standby" agents.